seanrjohnson/hmmer3di/README.md

 Johnson, Sean R., et al. “Sensitive Remote Homology Search by Local Alignment of Small Positional Embeddings from Protein Language Models.” eLife, vol. 12, Feb.
 2024. elifesciences.org, https://doi.org/10.7554/eLife.91415.2.

+Note that this patched version of HMMER doesn't seem to perform any better on 3Di sequences than the original (amino acid tuned) version.
+I'm not sure exactly why.

 __The original hmmer and easel repositories are here__